Nissan Ariya review: reliability & safety rating

-The Ariya is also a bit too new to gather any data about its reliability, and its sister car, the Renault Megane E-Tech, hasn’t even gone on sale in the UK yet.
+The Ariya is also a bit too new to gather much data on its reliability – the same goes for its sister car, the Renault Megane E-Tech.
 However, considering Nissan’s first electric car – the Leaf – was the most reliable electric car on aftermarket warranty provider WarrantyWise’s books, we have high hopes when it comes to the Ariya’s reliability.

+As mentioned, the Nissan Ariya did well in Euro NCAP’s notoriously stringent safety tests, securing itself a full five-star rating.
 Every Ariya comes fully equipped with a host of driver assistance and safety systems.
-That includes a 360-degree camera setup, adaptive cruise control, driver alertness monitoring, traffic sign recognition, blind spot monitoring with cross traffic alert, front and rear automatic emergency braking, automatic high beams, lane departure warning and lane keep assist.
+That includes a reversing camera setup, adaptive cruise control, driver alertness monitoring, traffic sign recognition, blind spot monitoring with cross traffic alert, front and rear automatic emergency braking, automatic high beams, lane departure warning and lane keep assist.

 All models also get an advanced version of Nissan’s ProPilot semi-autonomous driving system.
 The setup is designed to make motorway driving and traffic jams a little easier and less stressful, by keeping you centre in the lane and adjusting your speed based on upcoming road conditions, among other functions.
 It’s even able to slow the car for approaching corners, and bring it to a full stop in stop/start traffic.